Back

 The procreation process in most multicellular animals involves a more complex form of sexual reproduction.
 Here, unique and differentiated male and female reproductive cells called gametes unite to form a single cell known as the zygote.
 The zygote undergoes successive divisions to form a new multicellular organism, where half the genes in the zygote come from one parent and half from the other, creating a singularly different living creature.

-Since most species of animals have sexual reproduction, it must offer some advantages.
+Since most animal species have sexual reproduction, it must confer some advantages.
 Sexual reproduction results in maintaining high levels of genetic variability within a population.
 Genetic variability produces variability in behavior, structure, and physiology and provides a species with greater flexibility in meeting changing environmental conditions.
 There must also be some long-term evolutionary advantages.

 Mating Systems

-Monogamy is far less common in mammals than it is in birds, but there are some good examples.
-If monogamy is likely to occur where there is equal parental investment by both males and females, it might be predicted there is less need for male mammals to practice monogamy since only the females nourish the young with milk.
-Among mammals, monogamy can be observed in gibbons, foxes, wolves, beavers, red foxes, and even among some small rodents.
+Monogamy is far less common in mammals than in birds, but there are some notable examples.
+If monogamy is likely to occur where there is equal parental investment by both males and females, it might be predicted that there is less need for male mammals to practice monogamy since only the females nourish the young with milk.
+Among mammals, monogamy is observed in gibbons, foxes, wolves, beavers, red foxes, and some small rodents.
 Why should there be monogamy among any mammals?
 It would be advantageous for males to be monogamous if, by doing so, they increased the likelihood of survival of their offspring.
 Males could do so if they helped to feed the young and helped to defend the territory against predators.
 Monogamy can also be looked at from the perspective of the female, a so-called female-enforced monogamy, which may take place if females can gain sole benefit from the male’s efforts without having to share them with other females.

 Hermaphroditism

-Although most species of animals are dioecious, meaning that they have two separate sexes, male and female, some individuals and even whole species are monoecious and have both sexes in one individual.
-Monoecious individuals are also called hermaphrodites.
+Although most animal species are dioecious, meaning they have two separate sexes, male and female, some individuals and even whole species are monoecious and have both sexes in one individual.
+Monoecious animals are also called hermaphrodites.
 Although hermaphroditism is unusual in humans and most mammals, in some species, it is the rule.
 There are many invertebrates in which the same individual produces both eggs and sperm.
 Some examples of hermaphroditic species include garden snails, free-living flatworms, frogs, the common earthworm, and some fish.
 It might seem that the hermaphroditic condition is beneficial and efficient, since any single individual is capable of producing and delivering both eggs and sperm.
-However, there is at least one major drawback to the system the possibility of self-fertilization.
-Self-fertilization does not lead to as much genetic variability in the offspring compared to what might be expected if there was cross-fertilization.
-In species in which hermaphroditism is the rule, there are a number of processes at work which make self-fertilization unlikely, if not impossible.
+However, there is at least one major drawback: the possibility of self-fertilization.
+Self-fertilization does not produce as much genetic variability in offspring as would be expected under cross-fertilization.
+In species in which hermaphroditism is the rule, there are a number of processes at work that make self-fertilization unlikely, if not impossible.

 Some animals produce eggs at one time and sperm at a different time, making it impossible to self-fertilize.
-In animals in which the sex organs mature at different times, a condition known as protandry, an individual alternates between being different sexes, functioning as a female or male first and then becoming the other sex at a later time.
-In some species, including the earthworm, two individuals come together to engage in a mutual copulation.
+In animals in which the sex organs mature at different times, a condition known as protandry (male to female; such as clownfish) or protogyny (female to male; some wrasses), the animal alternates between being different sexes, functioning as a female or male first and then becoming the other sex at a later time.
+In some species, including earthworms, two individuals engage in mutual copulation.
 The two worms are held together by a secretion produced by both.
-The togetherness allows sufficient time for sperm from one worm to travel to the other worm and fertilize that worm’s eggs and vice versa.
-Although in most animals, the act of copulation is quite short, in the earthworm, it may last three hours.
+The togetherness allows sufficient time for sperm from one worm to travel to the other worm and fertilize that worm’s eggs, and vice versa.
+Although copulation is typically brief in most animals, it may last three hours in the earthworm.

-It would be remiss not to mention an example of parthenogenesis in invertebrates.
-There are a few species of fish and lizards, like velvet worms, in which only females are known and in which the offspring are produced from eggs without fertilization by sperm.
-The Amazon moly, a fish, goes through the acts of courtship and mating with a male, but it is with males of other species, and sperm do not fertilize any of her eggs.
+It would be remiss not to mention another example of parthenogenesis.
+There are a few species of fish and lizards in which only females are known and in which the offspring are produced from eggs without fertilization by sperm.
+Parthenogenesis also occurs in invertebrates, including velvet worms.
+The Amazon molly, a fish, goes through the acts of courtship and mating with a male, but it is with males of other species, and sperm do not fertilize any of her eggs.
 The eggs develop parthenogenetically and produce another generation, apparently only of females.
 This can result in polyembryonically produced siblings that are identical to one another but genetically unrelated to their mother.
 Parthenogenesis is common in the insect order Hymenoptera, which includes bees and wasps.

-Though uncommon, hermaphroditism may occur as a mutation in some species.
-Scientists have observed hermaphroditism in frog and fish species that are typically gonochoric after exposure to certain herbicides that reach their habits through polluted runoff.
-In sheep, the condition may result from a mutation in the SRY gene.
+Although uncommon, hermaphroditism may result from mutations in some species.
+Scientists have observed hermaphroditism in frog and fish species that are typically gonochoric after exposure to certain herbicides that reach their habitats through polluted runoff.
+In sheep, the condition may result from a mutation in the SRY (sex-determining region Y) gene.
 Similarly, as French bulldogs increased in popularity in the early twenty-first century, the occurrence of hermaphroditism also increased with irresponsible breeding practices.

-Even a brief discussion of mating in animals reveals the complex and diverse methods that are used to produce another generation of the rich diversity of animal life on Earth.
+Even a brief discussion of mating in animals reveals the complex and diverse methods used to produce another generation of the rich diversity of animal life on Earth.

 Principal Terms